IMPORTANT MESSAGE FROM JRM Hauling & Recycling (effective 1/2018)

 Yard waste may be taken to the DPW Facility located at 279 Boston Street on Saturdays from 9 a.m. to 1 p.m.
 April through November.
 Christmas trees are collected at the same site after January 1st.
 Please check the website for exact dates and time.
 Starting in mid-April, residents may purchase one time use tickets for $10 each or a season pass for $75.00.
 The compost facility is for Topsfield residents only.

-Household and White Goods Pick Up, 2018 date to be announced.
+Household and White Goods Spring 2018 Pickup May 23, 24 and 25.
 This is a FREE collection; items must be curbside by 7AM the same day your trash is picked up.
 No trash stickers are required.

 Household metal objects allowable include anything that contains at least 80% or more of metal.
 Items that are mostly wood or plastic with some metal will NOT be picked up.Items must NOT be longer than 6 feet.
 Some examples are, bicycles, lawnmowers, snowblowers (gas and oil must be removed) metal desks and gutters